WhiteheadLabVT/Ozowara-Chapter1/README.md

 were present in almost every chromatogram.
 I also realized that I messed up the calculations by not factoring in standard curves during the ppm portion.
 I've run total phenolics and richness with the proxy climate factors.

+06/01-06/13
+-created master sheet with all survey, physical, and chemical data

+physicalxclimate.R
+Added analysis for question 3: Which specific management practices are the most important drivers of fruit chemistry and quality?
+- created a pest pressure index
+- started looking at how physical traits effect each other in regards to mgmt type